JamesMcMinn/Thesis-Revisions/readme.md

 - [ ] Expand

 ## 2. Background
-- [ ] More detailed description of TDT Project
+- [X] More detailed description of TDT Project
+  - [X] Detail the individual TDT tasks
-  - [ ] Detail basic model, UMASS approach in particular since it is used as basis for LSH approach.
+  - [X] Detail basic model, UMASS approach in particular since it is used as basis for LSH approach.
 - [ ] Find suitable place to detail BCubed metric
 - [ ] Re-write and expand section on Event Detection on Twitter.
   - [ ] More detailed analysis of existing event detection approaches